bodrick/awesome/TOPICS.md

 *   [Concurrency-Lab/ParallelHelper](https://github.com/Concurrency-Lab/ParallelHelper) - Parallel Helper is a static code analyzer for C# projects that supports the development of parallel and asynchronous code.
 The analyzer is built with the help of the .NET Compiler Platform (Roslyn) and is available as a NuGet package as well as a Visual Studio extension.
 *   [bugsnag/bugsnag-js](https://github.com/bugsnag/bugsnag-js) - Javascript error handling tool for Bugsnag.
 Monitor and report JavaScript bugs & errors.

-## code-quality

-*   [Concurrency-Lab/ParallelHelper](https://github.com/Concurrency-Lab/ParallelHelper) - Parallel Helper is a static code analyzer for C# projects that supports the development of parallel and asynchronous code.
-The analyzer is built with the help of the .NET Compiler Platform (Roslyn) and is available as a NuGet package as well as a Visual Studio extension.
-*   [oxsecurity/megalinter](https://github.com/oxsecurity/megalinter) - 🦙 MegaLinter analyzes 50 languages, 22 formats, 21 tooling formats, excessive copy-pastes, spelling mistakes and security issues in your repository sources with a GitHub Action, other CI tools or locally.
-*   [editorconfig-checker/editorconfig-checker](https://github.com/editorconfig-checker/editorconfig-checker) - A tool to verify that your files are in harmony with your .editorconfig
-*   [analysis-tools-dev/static-analysis](https://github.com/analysis-tools-dev/static-analysis) - ⚙️ A curated list of static analysis (SAST) tools and linters for all programming languages, config files, build tools, and more.
-The focus is on tools which improve code quality.
-*   [EvgenyOrekhov/eslint-config-hardcore](https://github.com/EvgenyOrekhov/eslint-config-hardcore) - The most strict (yet practical) ESLint config.
-49 plugins.
-1341 rules.
-React, Vue, Node, and pure JS/TS.
-*   [import-js/eslint-plugin-import](https://github.com/import-js/eslint-plugin-import) - ESLint plugin with rules that help validate proper imports.
-*   [mockdeep/typewiz](https://github.com/mockdeep/typewiz) - Automatically discover and add missing types in your TypeScript code

 ## concurrency